Clumsy First Encounters

 “So, how do you know so much about soccer?”
 I continued to fill the silence.
 At that Aiden burst out laughing as if I just said the funniest thing in the world.

 “That’s maybe because I’ve played varsity for the past 3 years.”
 He replied while still laughing.
 Hm.
 Now that I think of it, his name does sound familiar.
-Still, I had not has a single interaction with this guy in the past three years I’ve been at Northside.
+Still, I have not had a single interaction with this guy in the past three years I’ve been at Northside.
 “Don’t tell me you don’t recognize me, Princess.”

 “What is with you calling me princess?”
 I snapped.
 “I have a name you know.
 Natalie.
 Na-ta-lie!”